itchio/itch-docs/README.md

 This book is built using [Honkit](https://github.com/honkit/honkit).

-Deployment happens automatically via GitLab CI when pushed to the GitLab mirror.
-Each ref (branch or tag) is deployed to Google Cloud Storage under `https://docs.itch.zone/itch/REF`, e.g. `master` or `v0.14.0`.
-It's recommended to push tags when there are significant changes to the book so that older versions may be referenced.
+Deployment happens automatically via GitHub Actions (`.github/workflows/docs.yml`) when pushed to the `master` branch.
+The docs are deployed to GitHub Pages.

-The primary docs displayed at `https://itch.io/docs/itch/` are proxied from the `master` deployment on Google Cloud Storage.
-To update the these docs push to GitLab's master branch.
+The primary docs displayed at `https://itch.io/docs/itch/` are proxied from the GitHub Pages deployment.
+To update, push to the `master` branch.

-The `master` branch is also deployed to GitHub Pages for preview.
 Create tags for substantial versions of the app and book to preserve older versions for reference.